Biking Glacier National Park: Self Guided

 We rent men’s, women’s, and children’s Raleigh Cadent 3 bikes, which are a hybrid between a mountain bike and a road bike.
 In other words, comfortable, safe, and perfect for biking around many miles of Northwest Montana!
 Helmets are included with each rental.

-We suggest preparing for self guided Glacier National Park biking — particularly if you are headed up the Going-to-the-Sun Road — as though you were going hiking.
+We suggest when preparing for biking Glacier National Park — particularly if you are headed up the Going-to-the-Sun Road — as though you were going hiking.
 On a nice day, shorts will work just fine!
 However, keep in mind that rain and snow are always possible in the mountains.
 Even if you think the day is nice enough for shorts, bring synthetic layers, such as long underwear or high-tech exercise leggings.
 Definitely pack rain pants and jacket, and a puffy coat or fuzzy fleece jacket, as conditions are likely to change.
 Gloves and a warm hat are a must in the high country, particularly in the shoulder seasons.
 Hiking shoes are advised.
 Bring a water bottle or purchase one at our retail store for $3.

 Also, if you’re biking in Glacier National Park, be sure to check out the regulations.